IsaacG/Advent-of-Code/2023/notes.md

 # Day 15

+Part one: implement a hashing algorithm.
+Part two: use the hash to track per-bucket collections of values with updates.

+## Notes

 Reading and understanding the ask today was a challenge.
+Solving it, not as much.
+Python's ordered dict helps a lot here.

 # Day 16

+Part one: compute the path(s) of a beam of light as it bounces and splits around a maze of mirrors.
+Part two: compute the starting location which yields the longest path.

+## Approach

+I solved this using a `dict[complex, str]`.
+I used some rather lengthly `if-elif` lookup blocks to handle all the cases, which makes for messy and bug prone code, but runs decently fast.
+Part two was decently easy, but runs slowly (8s), by brute forcing things along.

+## Notes

 My part 1 solution was decently fast to pass the example.
 However, it took me the longest time to figure out why it failed the real input.
-I seeded my data with a beam at `(0, 0) RIGHT` then loop where I examine the next time.
+I seeded my data with a beam at `(0, 0) RIGHT` then loop where I examine the next cell.
-This was fine in the example with `(0, 0)` is empty but the real data has a reflector at `(0, 0)` which I skipped.
+This was fine in the example where `(0, 0)` is empty but the real data has a reflector at `(0, 0)` which my logic skipped right over.

 The massive logic block could be changed to a dictionary lookup but that bumps runtime from 8s to 11s.